-The definitive account of the only case of its kind in Northern Ireland, my ongoing mission to uncover the truth and a tribute to the victim of a tragedy still unsolved after thirty years
+The definitive account of the only case of its kind in Northern Ireland, our ongoing campaign for justice and a tribute to the victim of a tragedy still unsolved after thirty years

 By Keeley Moss

 Chapter 45: There is a Light That Never Goes Out

 Chapter 48: Completing the Circle, Thirty Years On